Welcome

 Timeline - families in Nottinghamshire (January 2026)

-There is now a timeline showing where the families lived in Nottinghamshire over time under Analysis.
+There is now a timeline showing where the families lived in Nottinghamshire over time set against wider history under Analysis.

 Occupations in censuses (December 2025)